hatnguyen267/DPCR_MA_Thesis_Template/README.md

 some useful resources to help you get started.
 This includes a modified version of the UU thesis template, which should help you produce the department's formatting requirement without much tinkering.
+If you are already familiar with LaTex, just go ahead and download the `Thesis Overall.tex`, `UUThesisTemplate.cls`, and `References.bib` to the same folder.

 The pros and cons of LaTeX
 ==========================